Splash Pharmaceuticals

 Venture Round in 2002

-CellzDirect, Inc. is a bioscience company that specializes in providing hepatocyte-based cell products and contract laboratory services primarily for the bio/pharmaceutical sector.
-Founded in 2002, the company is dedicated to drug metabolism and toxicology, serving a diverse clientele that includes pharmaceutical and biotechnology firms, as well as academic and governmental agencies.
-With facilities located in Austin, Texas, and its headquarters in Durham, North Carolina, CellzDirect focuses on supporting the testing of new drugs through its specialized cell products and services.
-As of January 2008, the company operates as a subsidiary of Life Technologies Corporation.
+CellzDirect, Inc. is a bioscience company specializing in the provision of hepatocyte-based cell products and contract laboratory services geared towards bio/pharmaceutical companies.
+Founded in 2002 and headquartered in Durham, North Carolina, with a facility in Austin, Texas, the company focuses on drug metabolism and toxicology.
+CellzDirect supports a diverse range of clients, including pharmaceutical, biotechnology, and chemical companies, as well as academic and governmental agencies.
+As of January 31, 2008, CellzDirect operates as a subsidiary of Life Technologies Corporation.

 HTG Molecular Diagnostics